agilepro/software-craftsmanship/docs/Management/interviewing-programmers.md

 ## Engineering Qualities

 I have worked with a lot of software developers, and needless to say, not all of them present themselves well to strangers.
 You know the standard stereotypes of the guy (or gal) who is comes off as being a bit awkward.
 Many times these people are not unlikable: they actually are friendly, take pride in their work, do a good job, and are easy to get along with.
-But at the same time they don’t have the witty come backs, they don’t always tune in exactly to what you are feeling, their interests may be unusual, and they give off an air of being lost in their own world.
-In short, they don’t sparkle.
+But at the same time they don't have the witty come backs, they don't always tune in exactly to what you are feeling, their interests may be unusual, and they give off an air of being lost in their own world.
+In short, they don't sparkle.
-Let’s avoid stereotypes which are always exaggerated, rarely insightful, and sometimes downright cruel.
+Let's avoid stereotypes which are always exaggerated, rarely insightful, and sometimes downright cruel.
 Comedy shows like “Silicon Valley” play up these eccentricities for entertainment.
 Still there is a pattern of behavior that anyone who has worked in a high tech startup has seen in real life.
 Some call it “Silicon Valley Syndrome” because high tech companies are attractive for people who like to nerd-out on complex challenges.
 We have all heard stories of the not-publicly-presentable genius who works miracles in all night stints living on pizza and Jolt cola.
 Those people are common, the only question is: how did they get the job?

 ## Giving Good Interview